 This tapas style Grilled Garlic Shrimp (Gambas al Ajillo) is the perfect appetizer for sharing with family and friends.
 The shrimp is garlicky with lemon and parsley and grilled to perfection.

 One of my favorite things that I look forward to is heading over to my parents house and spending time with my family.
 It’s relaxing, it’s fun and it’s a no-fuss, no-frills affair.
-We usually hang out and chat with some drinks and some apps for a while before we all have a hand in making dinner.
+We usually hang out and chat with some drinks and some apps (such as this garlic shrimp!) for a while before we all have a hand in making dinner.
 It’s times like these that I’m sure my mom was looking forward to as my brother, my sister and I all fought like cats and dogs 24/7 as we were growing up.

 Now that the weather is getting warmer, we get to move our little get-togethers out of the kitchen and out to the patio.
 Which is exactly what we did on Mother’s Day last weekend.
 I brought over a couple bottles of Ribera del Duero and Rueda wines (one red, one white) and this fabulous garlic shrimp to throw on the grill.